jfrog/build-info/README.md

           "anyOf": [
             {
               "properties": {
-                "count": {
-                  "description": "Maximum number of builds to store in Artifactory", "type": "integer"
-                }
-              },
-              "required": [ "count" ]
-            },
-            {
-              "properties": {
                 "licenseViolationRecipients": {
                   "description": "List of email addresses to be notified of license violations", "type": "array",